+Yes, the fruits business is highly profitable and lucrative asides from spoilage – the short shelf life it has.
 It is profitable because of all Nigerians or let me say 95% of Nigerians eat fruits.
 Asides from this, it is also profitable because fruits are very important to the body when it comes to replenishing the body with vitamins.

-During fasting seasons fruits are not optional for Nigerians but necessities and during these times you can easily increase the prices of your fruits to make higher profits.
+They are the cheapest.
+During fasting seasons fruits are not optional for Nigerians but are necessities and during these times you can easily increase the prices of your fruits to make higher profits.

 Equipment Needed to Start Fruit Business

 Here are the tools or equipment needed to start a fruit business in Nigeria.
-In no particular number we have:
+In no particular number, we have:

-4. Display shelves
+4. Display Shelves

 Common Fruits Sold in Nigeria